GSA-TTS/piipan-open-source/docs/roadmap.md

 The goals and features of each phase are described in more detail below.

 ## ATO
-**Goal: Deliver working, secure software using FNS toolchains to the production environment that does not centrally collect PII.**
+**Goal: Deliver working, secure software using Tenant toolchains to the production environment that does not centrally collect PII.**

 _Target date: January 2022_

 **How this will be used in production**
 - Tenant agencies will be able to verify systems access and credentials to integrate with the production piipan.
 Tenants will only use the production piipan with test data that verifies successful systems access.
 - Tenant agency users who will need access to the piipan website will submit access requests, as needed, and verify their ability to log in to the site
-- FNS users who will have access to administrative features will have their accounts set up and verify the ability to reach the metrics dashboard
+- Tenant users who will have access to administrative features will have their accounts set up and verify the ability to reach the metrics dashboard

 **Risks mitigated**
 - Discover and address any deficiencies in the piipan’s implementation of required security controls
-- Ensure there are no unknown challenges to delivering software to the FNS environment
+- Ensure there are no unknown challenges to delivering software to the Tenant environment
 - Discover and address systems access needs with ample time to resolve access limitations

 **External dependencies**